ynikitenko/yarsync/README.rst

 For the complete documentation, read the installed or online `manual <https://yarsync.readthedocs.io/en/latest/yarsync.1.html>`_.

+A 10-minute `video <https://www.youtube.com/watch?v=1qRZ1mIuD3U>`_ with motivation, implementation ideas and overview of the tool (and 6 minutes more for questions) was recorded during a conference in 2024.

 For more in-depth topics or alternatives, see
 `details <https://yarsync.readthedocs.io/en/latest/details.html>`_.